KomodoPlatform/dPoW/README.md

 ```
 _Note: As we are running a testnet, you wont see the returned txid on the mainnet KMD block explorer.
 Keep an eye out in the #2024-testnet channel for a link to the testnet block explorer once it is up and running_.

+### Step 6: Confirm your pubkey registration

+- Make sure you have have launched the daemons with the [`pubkey` runtime parameter](https://komodoplatform.com/en/docs/smart-chains/setup/common-runtime-parameters/#pubkey), with your registered pubkey.
+This is required for notarisation to work.
+You can also add this to your `komodo.conf` file if you prefer to make sure it is included at each launch.
+If the chain is already running you can also use the [setpubkey](https://komodoplatform.com/en/docs/smart-chains/api/wallet/#setpubkey) method to set the pubkey.
+- Once you have your daemon running, post it in the [#2024-testnet channel on Discord](https://komodoplatform.com/discord).
+Your assigned pubkey will be added to the [testnet.json](https://github.com/KomodoPlatform/dPoW/blob/2023-testnet/iguana/testnet.json) file, along with your discord username.
+- Newly registered pubkeys will be added to the testnet network every 24 hours, and the update announced in the [#2024-testnet channel on Discord](https://komodoplatform.com/discord).
+Once your pubkey is merged into the testnet.json file, you can start notarising!

 **Good luck!
 Don't be shy to ask questions and learn from the Vetern Notary Node Operators in Discord!**